aws-samples/aws-service-catalog-reference-architectures/README.md

 Note - Before you distribute the CloudFormation template to your organization, review the template and ensure that it is doing what you want it to do.
 Check IAM permissions, Deletion policies, update stack behavior, other aspects of the template, and ensure that they are as per your expectations and processes.
 These sample CloudFormation templates may need updates before you can use them in production.

-## Getting Started

-When implemented this reference architecture creates an AWS Service Catalog Portfolio called "Service Catalog XXX Reference Architecture" with one associated product.
-The AWS Service Catalog Products reference cloudformation templates for corresponding service which can be lauched by end users through Service Catalog.

-### Service Catalog Portfolios

-AWS Service Catalog portfolios will be created for each of the reference architectues.
+Once you run the python scripts provided for setup, AWS Service Catalog portfolios will be created for each of the reference blueprints.
 These portfolios contain the AWS Service Catalog products created from the cloudformation templates provided for each service.
-Portfolios can be administered to include the management of users, application of constraints, tagging of portfolios and products, and the sharing of porfolios and products with other accounts.

 ![sc-ra-portfolios.png](sc-ra-portfolios.png)